Koustubh-Mane1/Koustubh-Mane1/README.md

 <hr/>

 ### ⚡ Domains:
-- Blockchain
+- Blockchain - I have good experience with Blockchain, Bitcoin, Ethereum, Solidity, Yield Farming, Smart Contract, NFT marketplace, and Exchange site.
-- Development
+- Development - I have rich experience with the latest Javascript frameworks such as Node/Express, React and Next.
-- Competitive Programming
+- Competitive Programming - I Regularly Participate in Contests on Codeforces and LeetCode.

 <hr/>